Parler is offline, but violent posts scraped by hackers will haunt users

 “I’d describe the current Parler archival situation as ‘a bunch of people running into a burning building trying to grab as many things as we can,’" @donk_enby tweeted Sunday.

-She also said she made a record of all videos uploaded to Parler and cautioned that could include deleted posts.
+She also said she made a record of all videos uploaded to Parler and cautioned they could include deleted posts.
 In the end, she told Gizmodo, she estimates that 99 percent of Parler posts were saved and will eventually be hosted by the Internet Archive.

-Internet sleuths have said they’ve already used information from the archived data, including GPS coordinates of videos, to create interactive maps and identify counties and other locations where videos had allegedly been uploaded.
+Internet sleuths have said they’ve already used information from the archived data, including GPS coordinates of videos, to create interactive maps and identify counties and other locations where videos were allegedly uploaded.

 The data pulled by researchers after the Capitol attack could be used to aid law enforcement in their investigation.